Bookings Open 27 Oct. 6pm GMT

 The town of Vis has a long promenade with a number of good restaurants offering fresh fish and lobster.
 Be sure to go out for dinner here.
 We recommend restaurant Kaliopa where all the tables are spread out in a romantic and beautiful garden filled with palm trees and flowers.

-The evening festivities kick off at Fort King George III, an old fort built in 1812 by the English commander of Vis.
+The evening festivities kick off at Fort George, an old fort built in 1813 by the British Royal Navy.
 Here you can enjoy the fresh ocean breeze while ordering a drink at the bar and overlooking the great bay of Vis and the boats at anchor.

 The island today looks like paradise, but was only opened to foreigners in 1994 as it was the military headquarters for Marshal Tito.
 As a result, Vis is basically untouched since the 1970′s and has retained almost all of its varied historical architecture.
 The island offers a great deal of interesting sites including submarine docks, gun towers like “Navarone” and tunnels kilometers long through the hills.

 Komiza - Vis Island

 Untouched and charming Komiza is a small fishing village located on the western bay of Vis island.
 It’s picturesque houses and beautiful front are filled with restaurants.
 Make sure you walk around and explore the little village with small boutiques and great ice cream.
 Most of the yachts will stay at anchor here and take a taxi boat to the pier in the evening.
 Around the corner from the village you will find the beach club where we arrange an open air party right by the water.
 The DJ stops when the last person leaves the dance floor…

 There are a number of natural bays to choose from, depending on the weather and wind directions.
 Here we raft all the yachts together in traditional Yacht Week style so that you can swim and enjoy the nature of Croatia.
 This evening is very spontaneous and often ends in late night parties on the yachts.